kito99/polymer-typescript-demo/README.md

     npm run watch

 > NOTE: Depending on your editor setup, it may already be doing this for you.

+### Start the development server

+This command serves the app at `http://127.0.0.1:8081` and provides basic URL routing for the app:

+    polymer serve

 ### Preview the build